-At each balance sheet date the Group assesses whether there is any objective evidence that loans and advances are impaired.
-A loan is impaired if there is objective evidence of impairment as a result of one or more events that have occurred after the initial recognition of the loan (an incurred 'loss event') and that loss event (or events) has an impact on the estimated future cash flows of the loan or the group of loans, that can be reliably estimated.
+The Group assesses at each balance sheet date whether there is any objective evidence that a financial asset or a group of financial assets is impaired.
+A financial asset or a group of financial assets is impaired if there is objective evidence of impairment as a result of one or more events that have occurred after the initial recognition of the asset (an incurred 'loss event') and that loss event (or events) has an impact on the estimated future cash flows of the financial asset or the group of financial assets, that can be reliably estimated.
+Objective evidence of impairment may include indications that the borrower or group of borrowers is experiencing significant financial difficulty, default of delinquency in interest or principal payments, the probability that the borrower might be declared bankrupt or proceed with a financial restructuring and where observable data indicate that there is a measurable decrease in the estimated future cash flows, such as changes in arrears of the economic conditions that correlate with defaults.

 For loans and advances to customers carried at amortised cost, the Group first assesses individually whether objective evidence of impairment exists for loans and advances that are individually significant.
-Furthermore, a collective impairment assessment is made for loans and advances that are not individually significant and for losses that have been incurred but are not yet identified relating to loans and advances that have been that have been made.
+Furthermore, a collective impairment assessment is made for loans and advances that are not individually significant and for losses that have been incurred but are not yet identified relating to loans and advances that have been assessed individually and for which no provision has been made.